 Madison’s Central Business Improvement District (Downtown Madison/BID)

 Look for BID’s Who Do You Know digital ad campaign, as downtown rebuilds from the pandemic and social unrest that impacted many businesses along State Street.
 This new social media initiative focuses on telling the stories of small businesses owners and connects people with their stories.
+BID used the Digital Dream Grant for a video, QR codes and promos for Spring.
+They said the impact of the grant would be awareness and support for downtown businesses.

 “Being selected for this grant means so much to our downtown businesses,” says Tiffany Kenney, BID Executive Director.
 “After this year struggling through the pandemic and challenges related to civil unrest it’s important for us to be able to tell the stories of our downtown business and their unique and diverse ownership.
 We plan to use this grant to tell those stories.”